-DCT2 applicants must have evidence of completion of a UK Dental Core Training Year 1 programme or equivalent by the start date of the post.
+DCT2 applicants must have evidence of completion of a UK Dental Core Training Year 1 programme (satisfactory Review of Competence Progression (RCP) outcome 1) or equivalent by the start date of the post.

 DCT3 applicants must have evidence of completion of a UK Dental Core Training Year 2 programme or equivalent by the start date of the post.

-There are full details of the DCT1, DCT2 and DCT3 entry and selection criteria, known as the person specification, on the Person specification page.
+Full details of the DCT1, DCT2 and DCT3 entry and selection criteria can be found on the relevant person specification.

 All applications will be assessed against the person specifications' essential criteria.

-Any applicants found to have not met all the required eligibility criteria will be rejected from the recruitment process.
+If you are found to have not met all the required eligibility criteria, you will be rejected from the recruitment process.

 Academic person specifications